tbellembois/gobkm/README.md

 ## GUI

 Drag and drop an URL from your Web browser address bar into a folder to bookmark it.
-Rename/delete folders and bookmarks by dragging them on the icons on the top.
+Delete folders and bookmarks by dragging them on the icon on the top.
+Rename folders and bookmarks with the "r" key.

 ## Bookmarklet